yugabyte/yugabyte-db/docs/content/preview/releases/_index.md

 The type of YugabyteDB release series you are running determines its support timelines.

-**LTS (long-term support)** release series receive maintenance updates for at least 2 years (730 days) from the first release date of the minor release.
+**LTS** release series receive maintenance updates for at least 2 years (730 days) from the first release date of the minor release.

-**STS (standard-term support)** release series receive maintenance updates for at least 1 year (365 days) from the first release date of the minor release.
+**STS** release series receive maintenance updates for at least 1 year (365 days) from the first release date of the minor release.

 LTS and STS release series are both subject to the following support and EOL timelines: